 How can David James help?

 We have held extensive dialogue with the local authority and other industry bodies in preparing our Landlords for this scheme.
 We have been informed that the process submitting a license application is time-consuming as is ensuring all properties are compliant and collating all the necessary information for an application.
-For existing Landlords, or those moving to our management, we will be charging an administration fee of £40 inc. VAT for each license application that we collate and submit.
+For existing Landlords, or those moving to our management, we charge an administration fee of £40 inc. VAT for each license application that we collate and submit.
 If we do not manage your property and you require us to submit an application on your behalf, we can do so for a charge of £75 inc. VAT.
 Please contact our team who will be happy to provide a list of all documents and certification we require in order to submit an application on your behalf.

 Value my Property